-Outcome: Engaged with Maine PUC and energy providers to gain a greater understanding of costs association with the project, cost benefits, and other factors.
+Outcome: Continued to engage with Maine PUC and energy providers to gain a greater understanding of costs association with the project, cost benefits, and other factors.
 Had discussions with developers of projects to accomplish the goal outlined in the strategy.
+Worked with wind and solar developers to advance legislation to connect to ISO New England to provide a pipeline to export energy from Aroostook County.
+Solar is exploding in the AWEDD and will be better incorporated in future CEDS.